ruicliu/botframework-telephony/README.md

 ## Requirements

 **NOTE**: Private preview program is currently full.
-We are not accepting new applications until after Microsoft Ignite 2020.
+We are not accepting new applications at this time.

 ```
 COVID-19 UPDATE:  We are receiving a growing number of requests for private preview for COVID-19 call